Last updated on:

 Secure redaction is not an optional best practice.
 It is a mandatory control, especially when documents may be shared outside your organization, filed in court, released under transparency laws, or posted to the public.
 If your redaction can be reversed, it is not redaction.
 It is a visual cover.

-Most high-profile redaction failures follow a predictable pattern.
+Most high-profile redaction failures follow a predictable pattern and the redacted Epstein files are a clear example of how this happens.
 A document is "redacted" using a method that only changes how it looks.
 A black rectangle is drawn over text.
 A highlight is applied.
 A screenshot is taken and pasted into a report.
 Everyone assumes the information is gone because it is not visible on screen.

 Then the document is distributed.
 It is emailed to stakeholders, uploaded to a portal, filed as an exhibit, or posted publicly.
 At that point, the organization has effectively published the file itself, including any hidden layers, embedded text, or metadata that the redaction method left behind.